MissionBit/intro-curriculum/subjects/setup/index.md

 pick the same one every week because it'll already have an account for you.
 The name is on a label on the bottom of your computer.

+To do that:

-To do that, log in to the administrator account `missionbit` with the password (password given in class).
-Then open up `System Preferences`, click on `Users & Groups`, click the lock to make changes, and then click the `+` icon to make yourself a user.
+* Log in to the administrator account `missionbit` with the password (password given in class)
+* Open up `System Preferences`,
+* Click on `Users & Groups`
+* Click the lock to make changes
+* Click the `+` icon (below Login Options) to make yourself a user
+* Change the account type from `Standard` to `Administrator`, fill out the form and click `Create User`.

-Once that's done, click the Apple menu and log out, then login with your account!
+Once that's done, click the Apple menu and log out (Cmd-Shift-Q), then login with your account!

-> It may have been easier if we had the students create administrator
-> accounts for themselves, as moving apps to the Applications folder
-> requires admin access.
-They got along fine using missionbit for
-> auth though, it just added a little overhead.

 Browser